B1AL1/3d-printer-shop-website/README.md

 Items are stored in local storage of the web browser as JSON.

 **Technologies:**
-- HTML
+- HTML,
-- CSS
+- CSS,
-- JavaScript
+- JavaScript,
-- Bootstrap
+- Bootstrap,
-- jQuery
+- jQuery.

 **Software required to run project:**
-- Any web browser
+- Any web browser.

 **Some features:**